Skip to content

 2. Convert Existing Projects

-2.1 Locate Your Project, Entity, and Run ID on wandb.ai
+2.1 Locate Your project, entity, and runid on wandb.ai

-The location of the project and entity: alt text
+Locations of project and entity:

 alt text

-2.2 Method 1: Command Line Conversion
+2.2 Method 1: Command-Line Conversion

 Conversion command: